UnamSanctam/UnamDownloader/README.md

 ## Changelog

+### v1.5.0 (14/09/2021)
+* Replaced windres with a custom compiled windres that supports spaces in file paths
+* Added new Fake Error option that will display a custom error when the build is started
+* Added new Start Delay option to delay the dropping and execution of files, can bypass Windows Defender sandboxing
+* Added extensive error checking and more thorough messages whenever anything goes wrong
+* Added new log files for compiler errors
+* Cleaned up code
 ### v1.4.1 (12/09/2021)
 * Worked around windres limitation of not supporting spaces in file paths
 ### v1.4.0 (12/09/2021)